-When Grandma thought of Christmas pie recipes, she was thinking of mincemeat pie filling.
+When Grandma chose an old fashioned Christmas pie recipe, it had to have mincemeat pie filling.
 Mincemeat pies and tarts are an absolute necessity if you plan to celebrate a traditional Christmas with all the trimmings.

-Enjoy trying these traditional Christmas pies from Grandma's day.
-Christmas just isn't Christmas without a fine mincemeat pie or tarts to munch on!
+By the way, mincemeat is NOT made with meat.
+It's made with fruit and raisins.
+Enjoy these traditional Christmas pies.
+It isn't Christmas without mincemeat pie or tarts to munch on!

 The Boston Cooking-School Cook Book (1916)

 Mince pie recipes should be always baked with two crusts.
 For Thanksgiving and Christmas, puff paste is often used for rims and upper crusts, but is never satisfactory when used for under crusts.